jknvlvxs/soundtrack-games/README.md

 Finally, we use `grid_search_confidence.py` to run a grid search that aims at maximizing the accuracy of Dejavu matches by setting a threshold on input and fingerprinted confidences metrics, taking as groundtruth the annotations at `videos_gt.json`.
 Examples with values below such thresholds will be "discarted", as they are probably videos with no music at all.

+Results show that `input_confidence=0.0` and `fingerprinted_confidence=0.01` yield the best accuracy on the annotated data, of 83%, while loosing 16% of the videos.

 ## Games genres

 Generates deepseek_genres.csv to the next step